-A SPAC is prohibited from obtaining any form of debt financing (except ordinary course short term trade or accounts payables) apart from unsecured loans for a maximum aggregate principal amount equal to 10% of the funds in escrow.
-Debt financings are contemporaneous with, or after, the completion of its qualifying acquisition will be permitted.
-In addition, TSX permits a credit facility to be entered into prior to a qualifying acquisition, but it may only be drawn down upon contemporaneously with the qualifying acquisition.
+A SPAC is prohibited from obtaining any form of debt financing (except ordinary course short term trade or accounts payables) other than those that are contemporaneous with, or after, the completion of its qualifying acquisition.
+TSX does permit a credit facility to be entered into prior to a qualifying acquisition, but it may only be drawn down upon contemporaneously with the qualifying acquisition.
 The IPO prospectus must include a statement certifying that it will only obtain debt financing in accordance with the foregoing rules.

 A SPAC will not be permitted to adopt a security based compensation arrangement prior to the completion of a qualifying acquisition.
 Following the qualifying acquisition, standard TSX rules regarding security based compensation arrangements apply.